American Jewish World Service is easy to summarize badly.

 The lasting value is the model

 There are larger global NGOs than AJWS and richer ones too.
-Size alone is not what makes it worth keeping in the archive.
+Size alone is not what makes it belong in the archive.

 The organization matters because it built a durable model for Jewish engagement with the non-Jewish world: rooted in Jewish ethical vocabulary, operationally professional, skeptical of savior narratives, and willing to fund local groups rather than center itself.
 That is a more demanding version of tikkun olam than the sloganized one that floats around American civic life.